trident-project/trident/doc/source/absorption_spectrum_fit.rst

 ------------------------------

-To load an absorption spectrum created by (:class:`~yt.analysis_modules.absorption_spectrum.absorption_spectrum.AbsorptionSpectrum``), we specify the output file name.
+To load an absorption spectrum created by :class:`~trident.absorption_spectrum.absorption_spectrum.AbsorptionSpectrum`, specify the output file name.
 It is advisable to use either an .h5 or .fits file, rather than an ascii file to save the spectrum as rounding errors produced in saving to a ascii file will negatively impact fit quality.